2

 Their First Mistake (a dormant tent of Sons of the Desert, the society of Laurel & Hardy fans)

 Thinking out my beliefs, I put the religion away in my first year of college.
-Subsequently , I gradually lost much of my Hebrew, Aramaic, etc. While I had some understanding of those two languages from early years, and had studied some French, in college I did not pursue any language study -- though as a middle-aged adult, I have a great interest in English, and a secondary interest in other languages, especially insofar as they have words cognate to English ones.
+Subsequently, I gradually lost much of my Hebrew, modern and biblical, and of course my Aramaic.
+While I had some understanding of those two languages from early years, and had studied some French, in college I did not pursue any language study.
+Later as an adult, I have a great interest in English, and a secondary interest in other languages, especially but not exclusively insofar as they have words cognate to English ones.
 (After college, I studied enough Spanish to gain rudimentary use, because my neighbors in New York were Hispanic.)

 When I was an undergraduate, an alternative way to fulfill the language requirement was to study computer science.
 I

-learned to operate and even program keypunches and program mainframes in BMD, FORTRAN, COMPASS, using both
+learned to operate and even program keypunches and program mainframes in BMD, FORTRAN, and COMPASS, using both

 batch and interactive programming.
 That is long behind me.
 I studied Industrial Engineering for three years, and then